RobloxArchiver/Console/README.md

 ```

 # Colors
-Taken out of Synapse X Documentation

-Note: No need to capitalize.
+Taken out of Synapse X Documentation Note: No need to capitalize as show in docs, it is handled for you!

 ![The Colors](image.png)